 Food, Drink and Merchandise at Disneyland After Dark Events

-During the event, you can enjoy specially-themed foods, drinks and special merchandise.
+During the event, you can enjoy specially-themed food, drinks and special merchandise.
 These special items become available when the party starts and not at mix-in time.
 Be sure to allot time to go shopping or dining during the actual event hours.
 You don’t want to miss those limited-edition beverages and treats!

 '90s Nite had decade-inspired eats.
 Sweethearts' Nite had romantic foods and beverages.
 Because Heroes Assemble was held at Disney California Adventure, there were themed alcoholic beverages, but events at Disneyland do not serve alcohol.
 We knocked down a greenish Hulk Smash at Lamplight Lounge.
 It had Midori, Blue Curacao, pineapple juice, rum and Chambord.
 Yum!
 Marvel fans ran around the park to collect all six colorful Infinity Stone churros and other Marvel-ous treats.